lulu994/alx-low_level_programming/0x0A-argc_argv/README.md

-# PRIJECT : 0x0A.
+# PROJECT : 0x0A.
 C - argc, argv

 ###### argc and argv are parameters used in the main() function to receive command line arguments passed to a program when it is executed.